Table of Contents

 - the boat was sold “as is” or in a certain condition

-3. The Consequences of Not Having the Form
+4. Consequences of Not Having a Boat Bill of Sale Form

 A proof of purchase for a boat could help you save time and money, as well as keep you safe.
 Here are some of the preventable consequences: